michal7kw/SRF_Linda_RNA_new/integration_scripts/multiome_modular_pipeline/CREs_from_literature/CREs_splicing_genes_paper/README.md

 ## Notes

-- **Emx1-Ctrl Handling**: Emx1-Ctrl sample not used; Nestin-Ctrl serves as control for Emx1 comparisons
+- **Emx1-Ctrl Excluded**: Emx1-Ctrl is a failed sample and completely excluded from analysis; Nestin-Ctrl serves as control for all Emx1 comparisons
 - **Literature Data**: All CREs from published correlations Table 16
 - **GABA Signal Only**: Analysis uses GABA BigWig files for all CRE types
 - **Reusable Matrices**: deepTools matrices can be reused for additional analyses